MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/replenishment-over-location-capacity.md

 # Replenishment over location capacity

-# Released in version 10.0.4
+## Released in version 10.0.4

-#
-# About
+## About

 Some high volume or space constrained warehouses will need to ship more quantity of an item in a day than what will fit in the picking location.
-Replenishment over location capacity allows all replenishment work to be created that will be needed for the day and manages availability of the replenishment work to ensure that the pick location doesn&#39;t run out of inventory, but also doesn&#39;t go above capacity.
+Replenishment over location capacity allows all replenishment work to be created that will be needed for the day and manages availability of the replenishment work to ensure that the pick location doesn't run out of inventory, but also doesn't go above capacity.

 The features allow more replenishment work to be created than will fit in a location and will block replenishment work from being completed once the location is full.
 As inventory in the pick location drops below a configurable threshold, more replenishment work will be made available.

-# Setup
+## Setup

-## Location profile
+### Location profile

 The replenish over capacity functionality is enabled on the location profile.

-Navigate to _Warehouse management_ _-_ _ Setup - Warehouse - Locations profiles_ and select &#39;PICK-06.&#39;In the Replenishment FastTab, set the &#39;Exceed Location Capacity&#39; parameter to Yes.
+Navigate to _Warehouse management_ _-_ _Setup - Warehouse - Locations profiles_ and select &#39;PICK-06.&#39;In the Replenishment FastTab, set the &#39;Exceed Location Capacity&#39; parameter to Yes.
 This parameter dictates whether the replenishment overflow functionality is turned on or off.

 You also must decide if you&#39;re releasing work by Quantity or Percent.
 In the _Work availability threshold type,_ choose _Quantity_, set the _Overflow quantity_ to 0.5 and the _Overflow unit_ to PL.
 This will make more replenishment work available when the location gets down to 0.5 PL.